joshuahohaia/try-tag-stats/README.md

 This is a monorepo managed with npm workspaces:

 - `packages/frontend`: React application built with Vite, Mantine UI, and TanStack Router.
-- `packages/backend`: Node.js Express server with Drizzle ORM (SQLite).
+- `packages/backend`: Node.js Express server with better-sqlite3.
 - `packages/shared`: Shared TypeScript types and Zod schemas used by both frontend and backend.

 ## Features